At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific technologies mentioned in the job description, such as Kubernetes, Calico, and MetalLB.
-Having hands-on experience or projects that showcase your skills in these areas will make you stand out.
+Having hands-on experience or projects that showcase your skills with these tools will make you stand out during discussions.

 ✨Tip Number 2

-Network with professionals in the field through platforms like LinkedIn or relevant tech forums.
+Network with professionals in the field by joining relevant online communities or attending meetups.
 Engaging with others who work in Kubernetes or contact centre technology can provide valuable insights and potentially lead to referrals.

 ✨Tip Number 3